 Endometriosis.
 A painful problem that we hear about far too often at Your Tea.
 It’s quite a contentious topic and one that we feel needs to be delved into further.

-So we asked Nat Kringoudis, Doctor of Chinese Medicine, ambassador and creator of our herbal blends at Your Tea.
-She is also specialises in the space of fertility, aiding many women gain relief and change using Chinese medicine and eastern remedies.
+So we asked Nat Kringoudis, Doctor of Chinese Medicine, creator of our herbal blends at Your Tea.
+She also specialises in the space of fertility, aiding many women gain relief and change using Chinese medicine and eastern remedies.

 It’s over to Nat as she launches into an in-depth, concise and much needed overview on Endometriosis.